Cricket at the 2022 Commonwealth Games

 A cricket tournament was held at the 2022 Commonwealth Games in Birmingham, England, during July and August 2022.
 It was cricket's first inclusion in the Commonwealth Games since a List A men's tournament was held at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 The matches were played as Women's Twenty20 Internationals (WT20Is), with only a women's tournament being part of the Games.

 Australia became the first team to qualify for the semi-finals, after winning their first two matches in Group A. New Zealand's win over Sri Lanka in the second round of matches ensured their own and England's progression to the semi-finals.
 India completed the semi-final line-up, beating Barbados in their final group match.
 India won the first semi-final, beating England by 4 runs.
 Australia won the second semi-final, beating New Zealand by 5 wickets.

 New Zealand claimed the bronze medal after beating England by 8 wickets in the Bronze Medal Match.
-Australia claimed the gold medal, with India taking silver, after winning the Gold Medal Match by 9 runs.
+Australia claimed the gold medal after beating India by 9 runs, with India taking silver.
 Australian batter Beth Mooney was the leading run-scorer in the tournament, with 179 runs, whilst India's Renuka Singh was the leading wicket-taker, with 11 wickets.